Japanese units of measurement: Length

 The base unit of Japanese length is the shaku based upon the Chinese chi, with other units derived from it and changing over time based on its dimensions.
-The chi was originally a span taken from the end of the thumb to the tip of an outstretched middle finger, but which gradually increased in length to about 1/3 m, just a few centimeters longer than the size of a foot.
+The chi was originally a span taken from the end of the thumb to the tip of an outstretched middle finger, but which gradually increased in length to about 1/3 m, just a few centimetres longer than the size of a foot.

 As in China and Korea, Japan employed different shaku for different purposes.
 The "carpentry" shaku (曲尺, kanejaku) was used for construction.
 It was a little longer in the 19th century prior to its metric redefinition.
 The "cloth" or "whale" shaku (鯨尺, kujirajaku), named for tailors' and fabric merchants' baleen rulers, was 1/4 longer and used in measuring cloth.
 (A longer unit of about 25 cloth shaku was the tan.)
 Traditional Japanese clothing was reckoned using the "traditional clothing" shaku (呉服尺, gofukujaku), about 1/5 longer than the carpentry shaku.
 The Shōsōin in Nara has ivory 1-shaku rulers, the kōgebachiru-no-shaku (紅牙撥鏤尺).

 The Japanese ri is now much longer than the Chinese or Korean li, comprising 36 chō, 2160 ken, or 12,960 shaku.
 A still longer unit was formerly standard in Ise on Honshu and throughout the 9 provinces of Kyushu, which comprised 50 chō, 3000 ken, or 18,000 shaku.
 The imperial nautical mile of 6080 feet (1853.19 m) was also formerly used by the Japanese in maritime contexts as a "marine ri".
 A fourth and shorter ri of about 600 m is still evident in some beach names.
 The "99-Ri" beach at Kujukuri is about 60 km.
 The "7-Ri" beach at Shichiri is 4.2 km long.

 The traditional units are still used for construction materials in Japan.
 For example, plywood is usually manufactured in 182 cm × 91 cm (about 72 in × 36 in) sheets known in the trade as saburokuhan (3 × 6版), or 3 × 6 shaku.
 Each sheet is about the size of one tatami mat.
 The thicknesses of the sheets, however, are usually measured in millimetres.
 The names of these units also live in the name of the bamboo flute shakuhachi (尺八), literally "shaku eight", which measures one shaku and eight sun, and the Japanese version of the Tom Thumb story, Issun Bōshi (一寸法師), literally "one sun boy", as well as in many Japanese proverbs.

 Area

 The base unit of Japanese area is the tsubo, equivalent to a square ken or 36 square shaku.
 It is twice the size of the jō, the area of the Nagoya tatami mat.
 Both units are used informally in discussing real estate floorspace.
-Due to historical connections, the tsubo is still used as the official base unit of area in Taiwan.
+Due to historical connections, the tsubo is still used as a unit of area in real estate in Taiwan, where it is called the píng.

 In agricultural contexts, the tsubo is known as the bu.
 The larger units remain in common use by Japanese farmers when discussing the sizes of fields.